Common Name: Coastal Tailed Frog, Pacific Tailed Frog, and Western Tailed Frog

 Size: 1-2 inches (2.5-5.1 mm)

-They are primarily aquatic and live in cold, fast moving streams.
+They live in cold, fast moving streams and are primarily aquatic.
 They have evolved several adaptations for living in this environment.
 Their unusual reproduction method helps the frogs fertilize their eggs so that they don’t flow down stream.
 Their lungs are smaller in size to help decrease buoyancy and most respiration happens through the skin.
 The fingertips of the frogs are hardened to help them climb around the bottom of the fast moving streams.

 Coastal Tailed Frogs have a relatively large life for a frog, spanning 15-20 years.
 They are also part of one of the most ancient frog groups, the family Ascaphidae.
 There are only two species of frogs in the family, the Coastal Tailed Frog and the Rocky Mountain Tailed Frog (Ascaphus montanus).
 They share common traits with the first frogs to evolve, such as not vocalizing and nine presacral vertebrae.
-The family is only found in the western coast of North America.
+The family lives only on the western coast of North America.